cakephp/docs/en/orm/saving-data.rst

 =========================

 Applications will usually have a couple of ways in which data is saved.
-The first one is obviously though web forms and the other is by directly generating or changing data in the code to be sent to the database.
+The first one is obviously through web forms and the other is by directly generating or changing data in the code to be sent to the database.

 Inserting Data